-Suzanne E. Siskel is executive vice president and chief operating officer of The Asia Foundation, with accountability for supervision of the Foundation’s day-to-day operations, serving as the president’s deputy, and acting on his behalf in his absence.
+Suzanne E. Siskel is executive vice president and chief operating officer of The Asia Foundation, with accountability for supervision of the Foundation’s day-to-day operations, serving as the president’s deputy, and acting on behalf of the president in their absence.
 She ensures effective and supportive collaboration and flow of communications among all units of the Foundation, represents the Foundation to its external constituencies, advises and informs the president on strategy and policy issues, and provides overall supervision to the Foundation’s Financial Services, Global Information Services, Human Resources, country office representation and operations, General Services, and internal audit units.

 Previously she worked at the Ford Foundation from 1990 to 2011, serving in leadership positions in field offices in Southeast Asia and at the New York headquarters.
 In her last role there she was Ford’s director of Social Justice Philanthropy, overseeing efforts to mobilize philanthropic resources and to build strong local and regional foundations engaged in social development in the United States and throughout the world.
 She also served as acting director of Ford’s Gender Rights and Equality unit in support of women’s economic rights, LGBT rights, and HIV/AIDS.
 In earlier roles heading Ford’s offices in the Philippines and Indonesia, she was engaged in strengthening civil society; promoting economic development and community-based natural resources policy; educational reform; and enhancing local capacity for socioeconomic research and analysis.